 Focus on the students

-TEACHING THE STUDENTS, NOT JUST TEACHING THE LESSON (60-90 minutes or half day)
+TEACHING THE STUDENTS, NOT JUST TEACHING THE LESSON (60-90 minutes or half day workshop)

 A half day session in which we will: Consider how learners differ from one another, including strengths outside the subject area and learning styles.
 Understand the principles behind differentiation.
 Review and develop a range of strategies for differentiating by task, teaching method and outcome.